ObolNetwork/obol-docs/docs/start/quickstart_group.md

 Most components in the dashboard have some help text there to assist you in understanding your cluster performance.

 You might notice that there are logs indicating that a validator cannot be found and that APIs are returning 404.
-This is to be expected at this point, as the validator public keys listed in the lock file have not been deposited and acknowledged on the consensus layer yet (usually ~16 hours after the deposit is made).
+This is to be expected at this point, as the validator public keys listed in the lock file have not been deposited and acknowledged on the consensus layer yet (usually it takes ~16 hours after the deposit is made).

   </TabItem>